Jerzy Urban, spokesman for Polish communist govt, dies at 89

 In the first semi-free elections in 1989, Urban’s reputation was such that he failed to win a seat in parliament — even as some other former communist functionaries entered post-1989 political life.

-Instead he made a new role for himself as the publisher of “NIE,” the satirical publication, he became a successful and wealthy businessman.
+Instead he made a new role for himself as the publisher of the anti-clerical “NIE” and became a successful and wealthy businessman.
 He also continued as a provocateur, facing legal suits for publishing pornographic photos and insulting religious feelings in the predominantly Roman Catholic nation.

 In 2005, Urban was convicted for insulting Polish-born Pope John Paul II — since made a saint by the Vatican — for a 2002 article in which he mocked the pontiff for continuing to appear in public despite his ailing health.